Jothilakshmi12/mobilerobot-openloopcontrol/README.md

 To develop a python control code to move the mobilerobot along the predefined path.

 ## Equipments Required:
-1. RoboMaster EP core
+1. RoboMaster EP core.
 2. Python 3.7

-## Procedure
+## Procedure:

-step1:
+Step1:

 Use from robomaster import robot.